 NOTE: The voltmeter may show a gauge fluctuation at various engine temperatures.
 This cycling operation is caused by the post-heat cycle of the intake manifold heater system.
 The number of cycles and the length of the cycling operation is controlled by the engine control module.
-Post-heat operation can run for several minutes, and then the electrical system and voltmeter needle will stabilize.
+Postheat operation can run for several minutes, and then the electrical system and voltmeter needle will stabilize.

-3. Oil Pressure Gauge
+- 3. Oil Pressure Gauge

 - The pointer should always indicate some oil pressure when the engine is running.
 A continuous high or low reading under normal driving conditions may indicate a lubrication system malfunction.
 Immediate service should be obtained from an authorized dealer.

 - 4. Speedometer

 - Indicates vehicle speed.

-5. Fuel Gauge
+- 5. Fuel Gauge

-- The pointer shows the level of fuel in the fuel tank when the Keyless Push Button Ignition is in the ON/RUN position. - The fuel pump symbol points to the side of the vehicle where the fuel door is located.
+- The pointer shows the level of fuel in the fuel tank when the ignition switch is in the ON/RUN position.

 - 6. Driver Information Display (DID) - When the appropriate conditions exist, this display shows the Driver Information Display (DID) messages.
 Refer to "Driver Information Display" in "Understanding Your Instrument Panel" for further information. - 7.
 Temperature Gauge - The temperature gauge shows engine coolant temperature.
-Any reading within the normal range indicates that the engine cooling system is operating satisfactorily.

-• The gauge pointer will likely indicate a higher temperature when driving in hot weather, up mountain grades, or when towing a trailer.
+Any reading within the normal range indicates that the engine cooling system is operating satisfactorily. - The gauge pointer will likely indicate a higher temperature when driving in hot weather, up mountain grades, or when towing a trailer.
 It should not be allowed to exceed the upper limits of the normal operating range.